emissary-ingress/emissary/reference/running.md

 Ambassador can be deployed as daemonset to have one pod per node in a Kubernetes cluster.
 This setup is especially helpful when you have a Kubernetes cluster running on a private cloud.

 * In an ideal example scenario, you are running containers on Kubernetes alongside with your non containerized applications running exposed via VIP using BIG-IP or similar products.
 In such cases, east-west traffic is routed based on iRules to certain a set of application pools consisting of application or web servers.
-In this setup, alongside of traditonal application servers, two or more Ambassador pods can also be part of the application pools.
-In case of failure there is at least one Ambassdor pod available to BIG-IP that can take care of routing traffic to the Kubernetes cluster.
+In this setup, alongside of a traditonal application servers, two or more Ambassador pods can also be part of the application pools.
+In case of failure there is at least one Ambassador pod available to BIG-IP that can take care of routing traffic to the Kubernetes cluster.

 * In manifest files `kind: Deployment` needs to be updated to `kind: DaemonSet`  and  `replicas` should be removed in `spec` section.